BenHavilland/django-elasticbeanstalk-deploy/README.md

 # Intro to Django REST Framework
-API Design
+## API Design

 For our example today, we will design a basic application called portfolio which will users create and keep track of their portfolio and projects.

 Our API will have the will do the following:

 Create/Read/Update/Delete Users
 Create/Read/Update/Delete Portfolio
 Create/Read/Update/Delete Projects

 REST Operations

 Here's what our application will do.

 GET /users/ - Retrieves all users

 POST /users/ - Adds a new user

-GET /users/:id/ - Retrieve a user object with corresponding id PUT /users/:id/ - Updates a user object
+GET /users/:id/ - Retrieve a user object with corresponding id

+PUT /users/:id/ - Updates a user object

 DELETE /users/:id/ - Deletes a user

-GET /projects/ - Retrieves all projectss etc...
+GET /projects/ - Retrieves all projects

+etc...

 We will also be able to filter, search, etc...
 `
 /users/?search=rudy